 - There has been a string of state media propaganda videos about Belt and Road, ranging from the quirky and bizarre to the more serious.
-The People’s Daily’s contribution is called “One rap song to tell you what exactly is the Belt and Road” (viewable on YouTube), which includes lyrics such as
+The People’s Daily’s contribution is called “One rap song to tell you what exactly is the Belt and Road” (viewable above or on YouTube), which includes lyrics such as

 Yi Dai Yi Lu (i.e., “One Belt, One Road”), talk to the world through peace and love…

 Yi Dai Yi Lu, take my hand, let’s dance all night…